mtlynch/mtlynch.io/_posts/2018-05-10-progress-since-quitting.md

 Humans can interpret ingredients easily.
 When you see, "2 tomatoes, diced," you know to go to the store, buy two tomatoes, then dice them.
 If you see, "2 tablespoons ground cinnamon," you're probably not going to buy cinnamon sticks and a cinnamon grinder.
 You'll buy a thing of ground cinnamon.

 It's much harder for computers to figure this out.
 This was a problem I had with KetoHub, my keto recipe aggregator site.
-When users enter ingredients into KetoHub, what they probably mean to search for is the thing itself.
+When users enter ingredients into KetoHub, what they probably mean to search for is the thing they bought from the grocery store.
 If you search KetoHub for "Dash" you probably want to see recipes that use [Mrs. Dash seasoning](https://amzn.to/2Ks05bh) and not every recipe ever that happpens to include "a **dash** of cinnamon.".

 For the initial version of KetoHub, I just did this with regular expressions, a quick and dirty way of processing text programmatically.